MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/database-read-scale-out-overview.md

 1. Enable read scale-out on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database.
 2. As a developer, define the default database access intent (read-only or read-write) on selected reports or query objects.
-3. At runtime, overwrite the default database access intent on reports, pages of the type API, and queries.
+3. If needed, overwrite the default database access intent on reports, pages of the type API, and queries at runtime.

 ### Enable read scale-out on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database